fshostme/docs/docs/account-paymentoptions.md

 ## Payment process
-The payment process is simple: the server configuration is put together on the configuration page, at the bottom of the page the desired payment option is selected.
+The payment process is simple: the server configuration is put together on the configuration page, and at the bottom of the page the desired payment option is selected.
 After a click on "Buy", a redirection to the selected payment service provider will take place if necessary, via which the payment can be made.
 After receiving the payment, the server is set up within a few seconds.